elastic/mcp-server-elasticsearch/README.md

 This server connects agents to your Elasticsearch data using the Model Context Protocol.
 It allows you to interact with your Elasticsearch indices through natural language conversations.

+> [!TIP]
+> **Elastic Agent Builder MCP Server**
+>
+> Elastic 9.2.0+ and Serverless deployments also provide an [Agent Builder MCP server endpoint](https://www.elastic.co/docs/solutions/search/agent-builder/mcp-server) that exposes all built-in and custom [tools](https://www.elastic.co/docs/solutions/search/agent-builder/tools) you can use to power agentic workflows.

 ## Available Tools

 * `list_indices`: List all available Elasticsearch indices